Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: Experiments

 \subsubsection{Planning Performance in \yihui{Cluttered} Environments}

-To study performance in \yihui{clustered} environments, we use the \texttt{Cloud\_7} (WSF-19, Treescope) \yihui{dataset }and measure pathfinding rate, resulting path length, and A* and JPS planning time over a range of resolutions.
+To study performance in \yihui{clustered} environments, we use the \texttt{Cloud\_7} (WSF-19, Treescope) \yihui{dataset}, shown in Fig. \ref{fig:Treecode}, and measure pathfinding rate, resulting path length, and A* and JPS planning time over a range of resolutions.

-\yihui{As} shown in Table~\ref{tab:cloud7_planning}, \yihui{POMP} shows a clear advantage in the success rate.
+\yihui{As} shown in Table~\ref{tab:planning_metrics_all}, \yihui{POMP} shows a clear advantage in the success rate.
 Compared with the baseline direct OGM, it produces paths of comparable or shorter length, though with slightly longer planning time. \yihui{Since POMP provides the planners with more free cells than the baseline, a slight increase in planning time is expected.}